quietlychris/tsuga/README.md

 - [ ] Performance options
     - [ ] Default to parallel methods for linear algebra
     - [ ] GPU compute options (arrayfire-rust bindings?)
-    - [ ] Minimize number of array reallocations
+    - [x] Low number of array reallocations

 #### Fully-connected network example
 Tsuga currently uses the [Builder](https://xaeroxe.github.io/init-struct-pattern/) pattern for constructing fully-connected networks.
 Since these are complex compound structure, the helps to make the layout of the network explicit and modular.